AdobeDocs/campaign.nl-NL/help/automation/campaigns/marketing-campaign-target.md

 * Een controlegroep.
 U kunt [een controlegroep toevoegen](#add-a-control-group) om ontvangersgedrag na berichtlevering te controleren
 * Zaadadressen - Meer informatie in [deze sectie](../../v8/audiences/test-profiles.md).—>

-Sommige van deze gegevens kunnen worden overgeërfd van de [campagnemalsjabloon](marketing-campaign-templates.md#campaign-templates).
+Sommige van deze gegevens kunnen worden overgeërfd van [campagnemalsjabloon](marketing-campaign-templates.md#campaign-templates).

 <!--
 To build the delivery target, you can define filtering criteria for the recipients in the database.
 This recipient selection mode is presented in [this section](../../delivery/using/steps-defining-the-target-population.md).